Anshii12/frontend-mentor-challenge/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/) - This helped me in learning about flexbox and transform properties more.
+-(https://developer.mozilla.org/en-US/docs/Web/) - This helped me in learning about flexbox and transform properties more.
 I really liked this pattern and will use it going forward.

 ## Author